Skip to content

 PEOs perform the company's benefits administration through a co-employment model, where they share responsibility with the client company.
 This allows them to offer high-quality benefits at lower rates by combining employees from multiple businesses.

 Many PEOs use modern technology platforms that centralize benefits information.
 These self-service portals make it easy for employees to view plans, update information, and make selections online.
-It improves employee satisfaction and retention by offering competitive and well-managed benefits.
+Better-managed benefits improve employee satisfaction and retention.

 4. Compensation